Deploying and managing web applications

 *nix: find the largest files/directories within a directory

-An article, posted about 6 years ago filed in how i do it, unix, command line, terminal, sort, linux, macos & osx.
+An article, posted more than 6 years ago filed in how i do it, unix, command line, terminal, sort, linux, macos & osx.

 Every now and then I’m searching for this little snippet in my notes using NotationalVelocity (or currently actually a fork):